Machine-readable passport: Official travel documents

-Some official travel documents are in the larger TD2 size, 105.0 × 74.0 (4.13 × 2.91 in).
+Some official travel documents are in the larger ID-2 size, 105.0 × 74.0 (4.13 × 2.91 in).
 They have a layout of the MRZ with two rows of 36 characters each, similar to the TD3 format, but with 31 characters for the name, 7 for the personal number and one less check digit.
 Yet some official travel documents are in the booklet format with a TD3 identity page.

-The format of the first row for TD1 (credit card size) documents is:
+The format of the first row for ID-1 (credit card size) documents is:

 The format of the second row is:

 1: United States Passport Cards, as of 2011, use this field for the application number that produced the card.

 The format of the third row is:

-The format of the first row for TD2 (medium size) documents is:
+The format of the first row for ID-2 (medium size) documents is:

 The format of the second row is:

 Machine-readable visas

 The ICAO Document 9303 part 7 describes machine-readable visas.
 They come in two different formats: